 COP26 was billed as the ’last best chance’ to put the world on track to mitigate the most catastrophic effects of climate change.
 The relationship between sustainable and resilient infrastructure and climate mitigation is clear.
-Infrastructure plays a critical role in delivering the required climate mitigation outcomes in key sectors such as clean energy, waste, and water treatment, zero carbon mobility and urban resiliency.
-Although infrastructure did not grab the headlines at COP26, it was at the centre of many of key announcements.
+Infrastructure plays a critical role in delivering the required climate mitigation outcomes in key sectors such as clean energy, waste and water treatment, zero carbon mobility, and urban resiliency.
+Although infrastructure did not grab the headlines at COP26, it was at the centre of many key announcements.

 The official COP26 outcome, the 10-page Glasgow Pact, outlining high-level non-binding ambitions with no tangible milestones or deadlines is not a prescriptive roadmap for infrastructure.
 Rather, the success of the outcomes should be measured as the sum of raised ambitions amongst all of those who participate.
-If you were to measure progress in net zero targets, when the United Kingdom in partnership with Italy, took on the COP26 presidency, two years ago, only 30% of the world was covered by net zero targets.
+If you were to measure progress in net zero targets, two years ago when the United Kingdom in partnership with Italy took on the COP26 presidency, only 30% of the world was covered by net zero targets.
 This figure is now almost 90%.
 In support, businesses and financial institutions representing 40% of global financial assets, committed to net zero emission targets by 2050 leading up to the event.

 Notable was also the volume of informal commitments that technically fall outside the structure of the agreement.
 For example, more than 100 countries committed to reducing methane emissions by 30% by 2030.
 In addition, there was a formal agreement to halt deforestation and carbon trading and a surprise and welcomed bi-lateral agreement between China and the US to work together to better deliver on climate.

 Combined, all these pledges and policy directions, if translated into action, will ultimately facilitate sustainable infrastructure.
-Stronger international agreements, followed by national and sectoral agreements, means that individual actors can have the confidence to act upon ever more ambitious decarbonisation plans expanding renewable energy, installation of networks for low carbon vehicles, or boosting of low carbon public transport options.
+Stronger international agreements, followed by national and sectoral agreements, means that individual actors can have the confidence to act upon ever more ambitious decarbonisation plans like expanding renewable energy, the installation of networks for low carbon vehicles and boosting low carbon public transport options.
 COP26 re-affirmed four key infrastructure related themes to deliver on a net zero future:

 - Accelerating the scale and scope of the global energy transition: one of the most significant areas of discussion at COP26 concerned the extent to which, and how quickly, the world should commit to transitioning away from coal and other fossil fuels as the source of energy and replace them with low carbon technologies.
 The infrastructure sector should expect policies and regulation to transition towards low-emission energy systems at a greater pace and geographic scale but with nuancing.
 The recently passed US infrastructure bill and the Build Back Better bill working its way through congress are two examples of legislation with a large focus on sustainable infrastructure projects but with practical elements